LiberTEM/LiberTEM/docs/source/usage.rst

 ----------------

 Once a dataset is loaded, you can add analyses to it.
-As an example we choose a "Ring" analysis.
+As an example we choose a "Ring" analysis, which implements a ring-shaped virtual detector.

 ..  figure:: ./images/use/add_analysis.png

+..  figure:: ./images/use/adjust.png

+This analysis shows two views on your data: the two detector dimensions on the left, the scanning dimensions on the right, assuming a 4D-STEM dataset.
+For the general case, we also call the detector dimensions the *signal dimensions*, and the scanning dimensions the *navigation dimensions*.

+Directly after
-The GUI shows two windows: On the left it shows the current mask.
-Directly after adding the analysis, LiberTEM starts calculating an average of all the detector frames.
-As soon as this is finished, the average is overlaid with the mask to help the user with positioning the virtual detector.
-The window on the right will later show the result of applying the mask to the data.
+adding the analysis, LiberTEM starts calculating an average of all the detector frames.
+The average is overlaid with the mask representing the virtual detector.
+The view on the right will later show the result of applying the mask to the data.
 In the beginning it is empty.
-The first processing might take a while depending on file size and IO performance.
+The first processing might take a while depending on file size and I/O performance.
 Fast SSDs and enough RAM to keep the working files in the file system cache are highly recommended for a good user experience.